How To Buy Bitcoin With Cash In Australia

 The Australian platform is registered with AUSTRAC and complies with all relevant government regulations, including Know Your Customer (KYC), Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) protocols.

 CoinSpot is at the cutting edge of blockchain technology.
-An advantage of using this exchange is its suite of useful features.
+A pro of using this exchange is its suite of useful features.
 Investors can add popular NFTs to their multi-token wallet, earn passive interest on their portfolio and even buy crypto bundles.
 Both beginners and crypto aficionados should be satisfied with the ways they can put their coins to work.

 Depositing AUD cash onto CoinSpot is a fairly straightforward process.
 Once an account has been verified, users can select ‘Cash Deposit’ and input the amount of money they wish to invest.
 CoinSpot will automatically generate a QR code that investors can take to a participating BlueShyft newsagency.